Somerset County Sheriff’s Deputy Eugene Cole Shot, Killed, In Norridgewock, Sparking Manhunt With FBI Involved

 “This is a very sad day for the Somerset County Sheriff’s office, the citizens of this county, and people of the state of Maine.
 We have lost an outstanding deputy today who served with great distinction for the last 13 years.”

-This is a developing story; the Inquisitr will update this story as information becomes available in the search for Somerset County Sheriff’s Corporal Eugene Cole’s killer.
+This is a developing story; the Inquisitr will provide updates as information becomes available in the search for Somerset County Sheriff’s Corporal Eugene Cole’s killer.

 Our deepest condolences go out to the family of fallen Deputy Sheriff Corporal Eugene Cole.
 If you live in Somerset County and the surrounding area, please cooperate with law enforcement and stay safe.

-Note: Update: Authorities have released a dashcam image purportedly from outside the convenience store as well as an updated photo of the suspect.